-(h) Property and Equipment
+(g) Property and Equipment

 Property and equipment are stated at cost less accumulated depreciation.
-The Commission capitalizes property (other than furniture) and equipment purchases with a cost greater than \$25,000 and a total useful life exceeding two years.
-The Commission capitalizes furniture purchases with a cost greater than \$50,000, and commercially purchased or internally developed software with a cost greater than \$100,000.
+The Commission capitalizes property and equipment purchases (other than furniture and software) with a cost greater than \$25,000 and a total useful life exceeding two years.
+The capitalizes individual Commission furniture purchases with a cost greater than \$50,000 and bulk furniture purchases related to the acquisition of newly leased space or total renovation of existing Commission space with a cost greater than \$250,000.
+The Commission also capitalizes commercially purchased or internally developed software with a cost greater than \$100,000 and leasehold improvements over \$250,000 that are related to initial move-ins, buildouts of newly leased space, and/or a complete renovation of already leased space.
 Depreciation is calculated based on an estimated useful life of 20 years for leasehold improvements, 10 years for furniture, 2 to 5 years for commercially purchased or internally developed software, and 5 years for all remaining assets.
 Expenditures for repairs and maintenance are charged to program costs as incurred.

-(i) Liabilities
+(h) Liabilities